 This is how to get clover out of lawns if you’re not super concerned about having an extremely short lawn.
 By mowing your grass high, you’ll make it harder for the clover (which grows short) to compete with the longer blades of grass for sunlight.

 Keep your grass at around three inches in height, and the clover will struggle to grow.

 Use Organic Weed Killer

 Organic weed killer is a quick and easy way to get rid of weeds, including clover, without hurting your grass.
-At Earth Development, we prefer to use organic weed killers and pesticides where possible as this does not impact the quality of your soil.
+At Earth Development within our weed control services, we prefer to use organic weed killers and pesticides where possible as this does not impact the quality of your soil.